UniversalDataTool/automatic-npm-release/README.md

 # Automatic NPM Release

-This cli allows you to quickly create a github workflow that will release your npm modules via the [semantic-release system](https://github.com/semantic-release/semantic-release).
+This cli allows you to quickly create a Github Actions workflow that will release your npm modules via the [semantic-release system](https://github.com/semantic-release/semantic-release).

 ## Usage